Schlumberger/UOM/README.md

 ## Usage

-Please find a few examples of possible utilization:
+Please find examples of possible utilization:

 Find conversion factors to be applied to convert from one unit to another